otrv4/otrv4/otrv4.md

 publishing their user profile.
 When a user profile is published, it is available from a public location, such as a server.

-Each implementation may decide how to publish the profile.
+Each implementation should decide how to publish the profile.
 For example, one client may publish profiles to a server pool (similar to a keyserver pool, where PGP public keys can be published).
 Another client may use XMPP's publish- subscribe extension (XEP-0060 [\[8\]](#references)) for publishing profiles.
 A